rakia drink

 www.crazyegg.com

 Designing packaging/bottling is not a process that should be taken lightly.
-It is a science, and it is becoming more critical, especially with consumers’ increased screen time, the abundance of social platforms, and easy access to information.
+It is a science that is becoming more critical, especially given consumers’ increased screen time, the abundance of social platforms, and easy access to information.

 Well-designed packaging means a functional and pleasing experience seamlessly integrated into everyday life for the consumer.
 Consumer-oriented packaging can benefit a business by creating a competitive advantage, increasing customer satisfaction, and boosting sales.